coherentnoise/world-cup-2026-predictor/docs/01_model_overview.md

 log_mu = intercept + elo_coef * rating_gap_per_100 + host_coef * host_indicator
 ```

 This is intentionally simple.
-A student extension is to estimate these coefficients from historical data.
+Later we can see how we can estimate this from historical data.

 ## Dixon–Coles correction